Links may lead to content or sites outside of this page.

 No, this isn’t a comic about the glorification pedophilia.
 These are comics about broken people being morally questionable, underachieving and trying to form some semblance of a surrogate family, and the people who exploit them.
 However, I do like using this comic as a way to illustrate the point that keeping homosexuality illegal does not encourage morality.
 On the contrary, it puts gay children in danger of being exploited to the point of being psychologically screwed up as adults while at the same time completely depriving them of any legal recourse when dealing with sexual predators.
 Prohibition is incredibly evil: it turns otherwise good people into criminals and leaves vulnerable populations at the mercy of those who exploit them.

-An upir.
-This is an Ukrainian type of vampire known for killing entire families and having a fondness for human guts and fresh fish.
-An Upir is not phased by sunlight.
+An upir or upyr.
+This is an slavic type of vampire known for killing entire families and having a fondness for human guts and fresh fish.
+An upir is not phased by sunlight.
 Superstitions about upirs are no joke.
 Especially since people with similar appetites actually exist and roam free in Russia.

 He might be attractive, but his actions are not always pretty.
 Let’s just leave it at that.